-Sonya Lott, Ph.D. is a licensed psychologist in private practice in Philadelphia.
-She specializes in helping individuals to transform their experience of pre-death, anticipatory, acute, and complicated grief.
+Sonya Lott, Ph.D. is the founder and CEO of CEMPSYCH, LLC.
+She is also a psychologist licensed in Pennsylvania and Florida.
+She maintains a private practice specializing in acute and complicated/prolonged grief.
 In the past, she has worked as a psychotherapist in outpatient, emergency, and long-term structured residential settings.

 She has a Ph.D. in Counseling Psychology from Temple University and an M.A. in Counseling Psychology from Ball State University.
-More recently, she completed advanced training in the diagnosis and treatment of Complicated Grief, at the Center of Complicated Grief at Columbia University’s Graduate School of Social Work.
-She is currently one of only two clinicians in the Philadelphia area, trained in this evidence-based treatment protocol.
+She has also completed advanced training in the diagnosis and treatment of Complicated Grief, an evidence-based treatment protocol, at the Center of Complicated Grief at Columbia University’s Graduate School of Social Work.

 Her immersion into multicultural psychology began as a doctoral student, during which time she attended many trainings facilitated by the primary contributors to this field.
 Her dissertation Racial and Cultural Identity Development of African American and Puerto Ricans Individuals: Same Process, Different Content? was one of the first studies to explore the validity of the Racial/Cultural Identity Development Model (R/CID) proposed by Atkinson, Morten, & Sue (1979) and expanded upon by Sue & Sue (1990).